finbourne/lusid-sdk-csharp-preview/sdk/docs/CorporateActionSourcesApi.md

             var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | Optional.
 The end effective date of the data range (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
 The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
+Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many (optional) var filter = filter_example;  // string | Optional.
 Expression to filter the result set.
 For example, to filter on the Announcement Date, use \"announcementDate eq '2020-03-06'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {
                 // [BETA] Get corporate actions
-                ResourceListOfCorporateAction result = apiInstance.GetCorporateActions(scope, code, fromEffectiveAt, toEffectiveAt, asAt, sortBy, start, limit, filter);
+                ResourceListOfCorporateAction result = apiInstance.GetCorporateActions(scope, code, fromEffectiveAt, toEffectiveAt, asAt, sortBy, limit, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)